 This past Saturday, I was notified that Shakopee Mdewakanton Sioux Community's Chairman Stanley R. Crooks began his journey to the spirit world.
 This comes only two days after my visit with him at the St. Francis Regional Medical Center in Shakopee, Minnesota.

-Let’s dispel a myth circulating in Indian country: Indians and Indian tribes are not prevented from taking advantage of the benefits of the Patient Protection and Affordable Care Act
+Let’s dispel a myth circulating in Indian country: Indians and Indian tribes are not prevented from taking advantage of the benefits of the Patient Protection and Aff

 The very privileged once marginalized people of color, anyone poor and most women by simply entering the boardroom, cigar den or private car.